JieyuZ2/TaskMeAnything/README.md

 Additionally, it algorithmically addresses user queries regarding MLM performance efficiently within a computational budget.
 The current version can generate > 750M image/video question-answering pairs, which focus on evaluating MLM perceptual capabilities.

+:exclamation: **TaskMeAnything does NOT involve any AI model during image/video, question, and answer generation, so the generated tasks do NOT suffer from model imperfection or hallucinations.**

 We release the following resources:
 1. [**TaskMeAnything-v1**](https://github.com/JieyuZ2/TaskMeAnything): the first version of TaskMeAnything, includes 28 task generators which can generate over 750M VQA task.